nixworks/public/news/2010/05/2/README.md

 ##### Chris Solinsky
 ### [Chris Solinsky becomes the first non-African runner to break the 27 minute mark in the 10,000 meters, improving the American record by 14 seconds. ](/news/2010/05/2/chris-solinsky-becomes-the-first-non-african-runner-to-break-the-27-minute-mark-in-the-10-000-meters-improving-the-american-record-by-14-se.md)
-_Context: Africa, American record, Chris Solinsky, 10,000 meters_
+_Context: Chris Solinsky, Africa, 10,000 meters, American record_

 ##### World number one
 ### [The World number one snooker player John Higgins and his manager are reported by the "News of the World" to have been videoed accepting a GBP261,000 bribe in Ukraine to lose frames in four separate matches later this year; an investigation is launched and the player is immediately suspended on the final day of his reign as world champion ahead of the final of the 2010 World Snooker Championship. ](/news/2010/05/2/the-world-number-one-snooker-player-john-higgins-and-his-manager-are-reported-by-the-news-of-the-world-to-have-been-videoed-accepting-a-ag.md)